Guided Distillation for Semi-Supervised Instance Segmentation: Experiments

-\mypar{Comparison to supervised baselines} In \cref{cityscapes_sup} and \cref{coco_sup} we present results obtained using supervised training only to assess the improvements brought by our semi-supervised approach \wrt this baseline for different backbone architectures.
-We also compare to the supervised baselines using the Mask-RCNN and CenterMask2 segmentation models that underlie Noisy Boundaries and Polite teacher, respectively.
+\mypar{Comparison to supervised baselines} In \cref{cityscapes_sup}, \ref{coco_sup} we present results obtained using supervised training only, to assess the improvements brought by our semi-supervised approach \wrt this baseline for different backbone architectures.
+We also compare to the supervised baselines using the Mask-RCNN and CenterMask2 segmentation models that underlie Noisy Boundaries and Polite Teacher, respectively.

-Comparing the supervised and semi-supervised results for Cityscapes in \cref{cityscapes_sup} and \cref{cityscapes_semi}, and similarly for COCO in \cref{coco_sup} and \cref{coco_semi}, we observe that our approach shows consistent improvements over the supervised baseline across all experiments.
-Using the Swin-L backbone on Cityscapes in the 5\% labeled datacase, we improve the AP by 7.3 points from 17.8 to 25.1 AP, while for the \dino backbone we improve it by from 22.9 to 28.8 (+5.9 AP).
+Comparing the supervised and semi-supervised results for Cityscapes in \cref{cityscapes_sup}, \ref{cityscapes_semi}, and similarly for COCO in \ref{coco_sup}, \ref{coco_semi}, we observe that our approach shows consistent improvements over the supervised baseline across all experiments.
+Using the Swin-L backbone on Cityscapes in the 5\% labeled data case, we improve the AP by 7.3 points from 17.8 to 25.1 AP, while for the \dino backbone we improve it from 22.9 to 28.8 (+5.9 AP).
 For COCO at 1\% labeled data, our semi-supservised approach improves the supervised result of 22.3 to 34.0 (+11.7 AP) using Swin-L, and from 30.2 to 34.1 (+3.9 AP) using the \dino backbone.
 See \cref{fig:ap_comp_coco} for a graph comparing our semi-supervised results to the supervised baseline as well as previous methods on COCO.
 We provide qualitative examples of instance segmentation using the supervised baseline and our approach on the COCO dataset in \cref{fig:overview} and for Cityscapes in \cref{fig:city_illustr}.
 In \cref{COCO-few} we provide additional experiments for the COCO dataset using even smaller labeled training datasets.

-\mypar{Smaller labeled training sets} We conducted additional experiments on the COCO dataset using fewer labeled training samples compared to earlier work: from 0.1\% to 0.4\%.
-We report results for a supervised training baseline and our semi-supervised approach in \cref{tab:COCOsmall}.
-In this extremely challenging, very sparsely labeled data regime, our approach shows marked improvements over the supervised baseline, \eg, +3.4 points for 0.1\% labeled images using the DINOv2 backbone.
-Moreover, we find that in this regime the DINOv2 backbone is more effective than the Swin-L (IN-21k) backbone, \eg, in the 0.4\% labeled data case, corresponding to less than 500 of image annotations: the DINOv2 backbone improves mask-AP by 8 points from 23 to 31, reaching the same performance as the previous state-of-the-art approach Polite Teacher with 25 times less annotations.
-This is in line with our observation on the 5\% labeled data case for Cityscapes in \cref{cityscapes_semi}.